GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 If a widget changes—the user interacts with it, it’s Stateful otherwise it can be Stateless.
 Stateful widget are useful when the part of the user interface you are describing can change dynamically.

-### If using Stateful widget, Decide which object manages the widget’s state
+### If using Stateful widget, decide which object manages the widget’s state
 There are three main ways to manage state:
 	1. The widget manages its own state
 	2. The parent manages the widget’s state
 	3. A mix-and-match approach

 ### How do you decide which approach to use?
 The following principles should help you decide:

 	1. If the state in question is user data, for example the checked or unchecked mode of a checkbox, or the position of a slider, then the state is best managed by the parent widget.
 	2. If the state in question is aesthetic, for example an animation, then the state is best managed by the widget itself.
 	If in doubt, start by managing state in the parent widget.

 ### Subclass StatefulWidget and State

 The `MyHomePage` class manages its own state, so it overrides `createState()` to create the State object.
 The framework calls `createState()` when it wants to build the widget.
 In this example, `createState()` creates an instance of `_MyHomePageState` , which is implemented in the next step.

 ```